Dr. Alan Schwartz

 In addition to his private practice and research roles, Dr. Schwartz is an accomplished educator and recipient of the David M. Levine Excellence in Mentoring Award from Johns Hopkins University (JHU) School of Medicine.
 He spent more than 30 years teaching for JHU’s School of Medicine, rising to Professor of Medicine.
 From 2003 to 2018 he was also the Director of the Johns Hopkins Clinical Sleep Fellowship Training Program, in which he mentored physicians who have gone on to make significant contributions in the field.

 Dr. Schwartz continues to give presentations on sleep medicine around the globe.
-He is currently seeing outpatients with pulmonary and sleep disorders in PCCAB’s Towson, Maryland office – see a blog about Dr. Schwartz on PCCAB’s web site.
+He is currently seeing outpatients with pulmonary and sleep disorders in PCCAB’s Columbia, Maryland office – see a blog about Dr. Schwartz on PCCAB’s web site.